lmarzocchetti/mangaworld_downloader/README.md

     python3 mangaworld_downloader.py [name_of_manga]

 - Call the script with the manga to research, follow the instruction on the screen and select a manga to download.
-- Once selected the manga and press enter, wait the program to finish, don't worry (i have not implemented a bar yet).
+- Once selected the manga and press enter, wait the program to finish.
 - After the program finished, you will find in the same directory all the pdf separated in Volumes

 # To implement